Hire a Lawyer for Your Commercial Premises Damage Claim

 What if my damages include both property and personal injury?

-Personal-injury damages are not capped by the limitation-of-liability clause under California Civil Code § 1668.
-The case becomes a two-track matter: property-damage negligence / breach of contract plus premises-liability personal injury.
+Where an injury is caused by the landlord's willful conduct or a violation of law, Civil Code § 1668 bars a waiver, and pre-injury releases of personal-injury liability also face public-policy limits in California.
+The case becomes a two-track matter: property-damage negligence or breach of contract plus premises-liability personal injury.
 Recovery is fact-dependent and depends heavily on medical documentation and causation evidence.

 How long do I have to file?